Decision-support page · Reviewed Apr 27, 2026

 Decision axes

-Use the same six lenses every time
+Use the Six-Lens Comparison Rule every time

 Control